Hapee Fresh Fighters

 The Hapee Fresh Fighters was a basketball team owned by Lamoiyan Corporation that played in the PBA Developmental League (PBA D-League).

-The franchise began in the Philippine Basketball League from 1994 until the league became dormant in 2010.
+The franchise began in the Philippine Basketball League where they won three titles from 1994 until the league became dormant in 2010.
 The franchise was revived in 2014 when it took over the franchise of the NLEX Road Warriors in the PBA D-League.
-The team has forged a school tie-up with San Beda College for its participation in the PBA D-League.
+The team forged a school tie-up with San Beda College for its participation in the PBA D-League.